Assessments & Results

 Key Stage 1 Results

-All 3 KS1 pupils were reported to be achieving within P Scales in 2017.
+All five KS1 pupils were reported to be achieving within P Scales or within Pre-Key Stage Standards in 2019.

 Key Stage 2 Results